ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onPreferredCaptionsLanguagesChanged*

-The *onPreferredCaptionsLanguagesChanged* event occurs when the user's preferred captions languages setting is updated.
-This event ensures that any changes made to the preferred captions languages are reflected across the system, allowing users to enjoy content in their desired language for captions.
-It is triggered whenever the preferred captions languages are modified, providing a seamless experience for users who rely on captions for accessibility or language preferences.
+This event is triggered whenever the user's preferred captions languages are updated.
+It reflects changes made to the list of languages that the user has prioritized for captions, ensuring that the system adapts to their preferences.
+This event helps maintain a personalized viewing experience by dynamically adjusting captions to match the user's updated language settings.

 ### Related Functions
-[setPreferredCaptionsLanguages](#setPreferredCaptionsLanguages) : This function triggers the event when the user updates their preferred captions languages setting.
-It ensures the new preferences are saved and the event is dispatched to notify relevant components.
+[setPreferredCaptionsLanguages](#setPreferredCaptionsLanguages) : This function triggers the event when the user updates their preferred captions languages.
+It ensures that the system reflects the new preferences immediately.

-[getPreferredCaptionsLanguages](#getPreferredCaptionsLanguages) : This function retrieves the current preferred captions languages setting.
-While it does not directly trigger the event, it is closely related as it reflects the updated preferences after the event is triggered.

 ### Parameters